glenniii-dev/glenniii-dev/README.md

 -->

 # 👋 Hey, I'm Glenn
-🎓 I'm a 16-year-old front-end developer building clean, fast, and user-first websites.
+🎓 I'm a front-end developer designing clean, engaging websites that put users first.
 💻 I love turning ideas into code and learning modern web technologies.

 ## 🚀 What I Do